TheJacksonLab/ECG_ActiveLearning/README.md

 <img src='./IMG/AL4ECG.png' alt='AL4ECG.'></img>

-Documentation for the active learning (AL) workflow developed as a part of the article "Multi-Temperature Electronic Coarse-Graining via Deep Kernels and Active Learning".
+Documentation for the active learning (AL) workflow developed as a part of the article "Coarse-Grained Density Functional Theory Predictions via Deep Kernel Learning".
 __For more details, please refer to the [paper](https://www.url_to_be_added.com).__